Back to All Events

 Sunday 17 May, 3pm to 8.30pm, Hampton Oval, Dampier - All ages, free event

-Join MCs Cam Mclaren and Matt Storer for a night of live entertainment, face painting, roving performers, workshops, performances, headliners TJAKA, and more for the whole community.
+Join MCs Cam Mclaren and Matt Storer for a night of live entertainment, face painting, roving performers, workshops, performances, headline act COTERIE, and more for the whole community.

 Skip to the mainstage entertainment section